The Exploration of Error Bounds in Classification with Noisy Labels: Introduction

 Although neural networks have achieved remarkable results in real applications, our theoretical understanding of them remains limited.
 The expressive power of neural networks refers to their ability to approximate various functions.
 Understanding the approximation capabilities of deep neural networks has become a fundamental research direction for uncovering the advantages of deep learning over traditional methods, with related studies dating back to at least the 1980s.
 The Universal Approximation Theorem \cite{Andrew1994} states that a neural network with an appropriate activation function and a depth of two can approximate any continuous function on a compact domain to any desired precision.
 This illustrates the powerful expressive capability of neural networks and provides a theoretical foundation for their application.
 However, in practice, this approximation theorem has significant limitations.
 For instance, approximating complex functions may require a large number of neurons, leading to computational difficulties.

 Currently, research on error bounds for classification problems within deep learning frameworks remains relatively scarce, especially in the context of finite samples and label noise.
 This paper aims to fill this gap.
 To estimate the error bound, we specifically divide them into approximation error and statistical error, which can be estimated separately.
-Our contributions can be summarized as follows:\\ (1) \textbf{To the best of our knowledge, we are the first to provide an error bound for the classification problem with noisy labels.} The main results are in Theorem \ref{theo:excess_risk}, Corollary \ref{cor:nc} and Theorem \ref{theo:curse}.\\ (2) \textbf{The statistical error:} In practice, the samples in the dataset may not be independent.
+Our contributions can be summarized as follows:\\ (1) \textbf{We provide an error bound for the classification problem with noisy labels.} The main results are in Theorem \ref{theo:excess_risk} and Theorem \ref{theo:curse}.\\ (2) \textbf{The statistical error:} In practice, the samples in the dataset may not be independent.
 In this paper, we focus on a dependent (mixing) sequence.
 We bound the statistical error with the help of the associated independent block (IB) sequence. \\ (3) \textbf{The approximation error:} While prior works primarily focused on scalar-valued functions (output space $\R^1$), we generalize these theoretical foundations to the vector-valued setting, where the output space consists of $K$-dimensional unit vectors. \\ (4) \textbf{The curse of dimensionality:} Based on the low-dimensional manifold assumption, we effectively alleviate the issue of the curse of dimensionality.

 The rest of this paper is organized as follows.
 Section \ref{sec:related} reviews the related works about noisy labels and error estimations.
 Section \ref{sec:setup} presents the problem setup, including the definitions of the expected excess risk estimations on the true and noisy distributions, the empirical excess risk estimations on the true and noisy data, the neural networks we considered in this paper, which is followed by the theoretical results of the excess risk under noisy labels in Section \ref{sec:excess}.
-Some technical details of proofs are provided in Sections \ref{sec:proof} and \ref{sec:nt}.
+Some technical details of proofs are provided in Section \ref{sec:proof}.
 In Section \ref{sec:curse}, we present a theoretical result aimed at alleviating the curse of dimensionality.
 Lastly, we conclude the results in Section \ref{sec:conclusion}.